yugabyte/yugabyte-db/docs/content/stable/explore/ysql-language-features/postgresql-compatibility.md

 Enables use of wait queues so that conflicting transactions can wait for the completion of other dependent transactions, helping to improve P99 latencies.
 Wait-on-conflict concurrency control provides feature compatibility, and uses the same semantics as PostgreSQL.

 {{<lead link="../../../architecture/transactions/concurrency-control/">}}
-To learn more about concurrency control in YugabyteDB, see [Concurrency control](../../../architecture/transactions/concurrency-control/).
+To learn about concurrency control in YugabyteDB, see [Concurrency control](../../../architecture/transactions/concurrency-control/).
 {{</lead>}}

 #### Batched nested loop join